-Mechanical Rough Inspection C104.2.4 28.
-Duct insulation shall be protected from damage and be sealed.
-Additional insulation shall be provided when the minimum insulation is insufficient to prevent condensation.
-(M-3) C403.2.9.1.2 C403.2.9.1.3 29.
-High-pressure duct systems designed to operate at pressures greater than 3-inch water gauge (4-inch water gauge pressure class) shall be tested for leakage per Table C403.2.9.2 C403.2.9.2 30.
-All ducts and building cavities in the air distribution system shall be sealed.
-C403.2.9.3 31.
-All air distribution system components shall be mechanically fastened to secure the sections in addition to a seal.
-A clinching strap used on flex duct systems is not a sealing method.
-C403.2.9.3.1 C403.2.9.3.6 32.
-Terminal fittings (such as boot cans) and intermediate fittings shall be sealed with an approved closure system to provide an air barrier.
-Closure systems shall use the manufacturer's instructions or industry installation standards where more restrictive.
-C403.2.9.3 C403.2.9.3.2 C403.2.9.3.4 33.
-Air distribution systems and hydronic systems shall have means to balance air and water systems to NEBB, AABC, or equivalent standards.
-Buildings with cooling systems of 65,000 Btu/h or less per system are exempt.
-(See building definition) (M-2) C408.2.2.1 C408.2.2.2 Mec hanical Final Inspection C104.2.4 34.
-Equipment model numbers and efficiency ratings of HVAC equipment shall be verified through certification under an approved certification program.
+Mechanical Final Inspection C104.2.4 32.
+Equipment model numbers and efficiency ratings of HVAC equipment shall be verified thru certification under an approved certification program.
 (AHRI) or equivalent.
-C403.2.3 35.
+C403.2.3 33.
 Motorized or gravity shutoff dampers shall be installed on outdoor air intakes and exhaust openings.
 Dampers shall close when the system or space is not in use.
-(M-4).
-C403.2.4.3 36.
+(M-4) .
+C403.2.4.3 34.
 Mechanical closets/equipment rooms shall be sealed.
 All penetrations shall be sealed with an approved closure system.
 Wall and ceiling passageways shall be framed and sealed.
-C403.2.9.2 Insulation exposed to weather shall be protected from damage by sunlight, moisture maintenance, and wind.
+C403.2.9.2 35.
+Insulation exposed to weather shall be protected from damage by sunlight, moisture maintenance, and wind.
 Adhesive tape shall not be used on pipe insulation.
-C403.2.9.1.2 C403.2.10.1 38.
-Refrigeration systems, commercial refrigerators/freezers, and walk-in coolers/freezers shall meet the performance requirements in Tables C403.2.14.1(1) through C403.2.12.2(3).
-C403.2.14 Syste em Commissioning C408 39.
+C403.2.9.1.2 C403.2.10.1 36.
+Refrigeration systems, commercial refrigerators/freezers, and walk-in coolers/freezers shal meet the performance requirements in Tables C403.2.14.1(1) thru C403.2.12.2(3).
+I C403.2.14 System Commissioning C408 37.
 Systems serving zones exceeding 5000 sq. ft. shall have the air distribution system tested, adjusted, and balanced by a licensed engineer, company, or individual holding a current certification from a recognized testing and balancing agency.
 Buildings with cooling systems of 15 tons or less per system may be tested and balanced by the mechanical contractor.
-C408.2.2 40.
+C408.2.2 38.
 Air distribution systems shall be tested, adjusted, and balanced to be within 10% or less as specified by the designer of record per NEBB, AABC, or equivalent procedures.
-C408.2.2.1 41.
+C408.2.2.1 39.
 Hydronic systems shall have the means to balance and shall be balanced for pumps (>5 hp).
-C408.2.2.2 42.
-Functional performance testing of equipment and controls shall be witnessed by a licensed design professional, electrical engineer, mechanical engineer, or approved agency.
-The reporting commissioning professional shall be present for any functional performance tests being conducted.
-C408.2.3 43.
+C408.2.2.2 40.
 Access to air-balancing dampers and hydronic balancing valves shall be provided.
 M306.1